 Query 3: High complexity, containing one sub-select.
 The inner query contains Query 2 but includes an ‘Order By’ clause which sorts on the aggregated column.
 The outer query selects all resulting columns but limits them to 10,000 rows.

 Query 4: Simple query that selects 3 dimensions, but contains multiple math functions, sum, count, and avg.

 These four queries were run on a Hive cluster of 50 nodes, and a Presto cluster of just 10 nodes with caching enabled.
-Currently, caching is a feature which is only available through Qubole’s Presto as a Service offering.
+Currently, caching is a feature that is only available through Qubole’s Presto as a Service offering.
 Details on caching functionality can be found here.

-It is important to keep in mind that these clusters are made up of nodes, that are hired out on a by hour basis from Amazon at a cost.
+It is important to keep in mind that these clusters are made up of nodes, that are hired out on a by-hour basis from Amazon at a cost.
 Using Presto, these four queries could have been executed consecutively almost 5 times over before reaching the end of the first hour.
 Hive, by comparison, could only run each query once before hours end.
-This means there was not only a performance increase for each individual query, but also a greater return for the cost of the cluster.
+This means there was not only a performance increase for each individual query but also a greater return for the cost of the cluster.

 Further research has indicated that Presto is most efficient when working on ORC formatted data, where query times can be reduced by up to 10x.
 Again, this decreases cost over time and increases output, leading to analysts being able to deliver more actionable information at greater speeds.